Practical information about Cali, Colombia

 Is Cali expensive?

 Cali is still relatively unknown to many tourists which also makes it not that expensive to stay in the city.
 Prices in the shopping malls are almost up to European level, though.
-However, in the neighborhoods and in restaurants “along the road”, on the contrary, much lower.
-There the price is often 50-70% cheaper than in the malls.
+However, in the neighborhoods and in restaurants along the road, prices are much lower.
+There, the price is often 50% cheaper than in the malls.
 Expenses for food and drink are a lot cheaper in Cali than, for example, in Cartagena or Medellín.
-Going to the hairdresser is nice for COP28,000/€7.
-Foot and hand care / pedicure idem, a fraction of NL.
+Going to the hairdresser is nice for COP28,000/$7.
+Foot and hand care / pedicure cost a fraction of North America and Northern Europe.

 3 days:

 In 3 days you have enough time to visit the most famous sights and museums in the historic center and to make trips in the area.
 You can start with a tour through San Antonio, then you immediately have a nice introduction to the city center.
 You can also visit San Antonio Park.
-In the afternoon you can take a cab to Cristo Rey.
+In the afternoon you can take a taxi to Cristo Rey.
 You will have a beautiful view of the city.
 On day 2 you can visit the Ciudad Jardin district in the morning and experience the big difference between rich and poor.
-In the afternoon you can take a cab to Alto Pance to experience the real Colombian family feeling and have a swim in the river.
+In the afternoon you can take a taxi to Alto Pance to experience the real Colombian life and swim in the river.
 On day 3 you can go to KM 18.
 The neighborhood is so big and beautiful that you can certainly spend a whole day driving through the mountains and stopping at a roadside restaurant to taste authentic Colombian food.

 5 days:

 With two extra days you can rent a car and go to the villages around Cali.
 On day 4 you can go to Lago Calima and Buga (beautiful churches and old buildings).
-On the last day you can go to colorful Salento and the beautiful Montenegro amusement park.
+On the last day you can go to colorful Salento and the Montenegro amusement park.
 All beautiful locations surrounded with lots of mountains, coffee plantations and green nature.
 Definitely worth seeing! )

 Do you have more questions?
 Send us your question here

-3 + 9 =
+11 + 6 =

 POPULAR DESTINATIONS